 - You Can Still Make Money Selling Low Dollar Items We sold a lot of our trash finds for as little as $5 to $10.
 A lot of people thought that wasn’t worth our time.
 The way I thought about it, if I found $5 or $10 in the street would I pick it up?
 If you pick up enough $5 or $10 bills off the ground, you’ll have $1000 before you know it.

 - Platform Stack.
 I’m a firm believer in platform stacking whenever the opportunity is available.
-The best platform to list your trash finds is on Craigslist.
-That’s probably the first place people look to when they want to buy something.
-But don’t stop at Craigslist.
-List your item on OfferUp also.
-If it’s something that is small and can be easily shipped, list it up on eBay.
-You want to get as many eyes on your trash as possible.
+I highly recommend listing your finds on Facebook Marketplace.
+OfferUp, and maybe even Craigslist if you think it makes sense.
+If it’s something that is small and can be easily shipped, list it up on eBay too.
+You want to get as many eyes on your trash finds as possible.

 - People are flakes.
 This goes back to point 6, but remember that people are flakes.
 If someone says anything, don’t believe them!
 I won’t hold anything for anyone and I sell any item to the first person that shows up and puts cash in my hand.
 Don’t ever hold an item for anyone because majority of the time, they won’t show up.